Dynex Capital (NYSE:DX) Sees Unusually-High Trading Volume

-Dynex Capital, Inc. (NYSE:DX – Get Free Report) shares saw an uptick in trading volume on Thursday .
-1,386,744 shares were traded during trading, an increase of 43% from the previous session’s volume of 970,957 shares.The stock last traded at $13.16 and had previously closed at $13.00.
+Dynex Capital, Inc. (NYSE:DX – Get Free Report) shares saw strong trading volume on Thursday .
+1,386,744 shares changed hands during mid-day trading, an increase of 43% from the previous session’s volume of 970,957 shares.The stock last traded at $13.16 and had previously closed at $13.00.

-DX has been the subject of several research analyst reports.
-StockNews.com initiated coverage on shares of Dynex Capital in a research report on Thursday, August 17th.
-They set a “sell” rating for the company.
-Keefe, Bruyette & Woods upped their price objective on Dynex Capital from $13.50 to $14.00 and gave the stock an “outperform” rating in a research report on Tuesday, July 25th.
-Finally, Jonestrading reiterated a “buy” rating and issued a $14.00 target price on shares of Dynex Capital in a research report on Wednesday, July 26th.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
-According to data from MarketBeat.com, Dynex Capital presently has an average rating of “Moderate Buy” and a consensus price target of $14.13.
+Several research analysts have commented on DX shares.
+StockNews.com started coverage on Dynex Capital in a report on Thursday, August 17th.
+They set a “sell” rating on the stock.
+Keefe, Bruyette & Woods lifted their price objective on shares of Dynex Capital from $13.50 to $14.00 and gave the company an “outperform” rating in a research note on Tuesday, July 25th.
+Finally, Jonestrading restated a “buy” rating and issued a $14.00 price target on shares of Dynex Capital in a report on Wednesday, July 26th.
+One analyst has rated the stock with a sell rating and four have given a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $14.13.

 Dynex Capital Stock Up 1.0 %

-Dynex Capital (NYSE:DX – Get Free Report) last issued its earnings results on Monday, July 24th.
-The real estate investment trust reported ($0.27) EPS for the quarter, missing the consensus estimate of ($0.09) by ($0.18).
-Dynex Capital had a negative return on equity of 0.69% and a net margin of 7.44%.
-The company had revenue of $42.21 million during the quarter.
-During the same period in the prior year, the company posted $0.40 EPS.
+Dynex Capital (NYSE:DX – Get Free Report) last posted its earnings results on Monday, July 24th.
+The real estate investment trust reported ($0.27) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.09) by ($0.18).
+The company had revenue of $42.21 million for the quarter.
+Dynex Capital had a net margin of 7.44% and a negative return on equity of 0.69%.
+During the same period in the previous year, the firm earned $0.40 earnings per share.

 The firm also recently declared a monthly dividend, which will be paid on Monday, October 2nd.
-Stockholders of record on Friday, September 22nd will be given a dividend of $0.13 per share.
+Shareholders of record on Friday, September 22nd will be issued a $0.13 dividend.
 The ex-dividend date of this dividend is Thursday, September 21st.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 11.80%.
-Dynex Capital’s dividend payout ratio (DPR) is presently -2,228.25%.
+This represents a $1.56 annualized dividend and a dividend yield of 11.80%.
+Dynex Capital’s payout ratio is currently -2,228.25%.

 Institutional Inflows and Outflows

 A number of institutional investors have recently added to or reduced their stakes in the company.
 California State Teachers Retirement System grew its holdings in shares of Dynex Capital by 8.3% during the 2nd quarter.
 California State Teachers Retirement System now owns 65,361 shares of the real estate investment trust’s stock valued at $823,000 after purchasing an additional 5,029 shares during the last quarter.
-Osaic Holdings Inc. boosted its holdings in shares of Dynex Capital by 15.1% during the second quarter.
-Osaic Holdings Inc. now owns 41,220 shares of the real estate investment trust’s stock worth $519,000 after purchasing an additional 5,401 shares during the period.
-Nuveen Asset Management LLC grew its stake in shares of Dynex Capital by 64.1% in the second quarter.
-Nuveen Asset Management LLC now owns 168,859 shares of the real estate investment trust’s stock worth $2,126,000 after purchasing an additional 65,929 shares during the last quarter.
-Alliancebernstein L.P. increased its holdings in Dynex Capital by 37.3% during the 2nd quarter.
-Alliancebernstein L.P. now owns 56,973 shares of the real estate investment trust’s stock valued at $717,000 after purchasing an additional 15,490 shares during the period.
-Finally, Wells Fargo & Company MN raised its position in Dynex Capital by 41.0% during the 2nd quarter.
-Wells Fargo & Company MN now owns 38,503 shares of the real estate investment trust’s stock valued at $485,000 after purchasing an additional 11,195 shares during the last quarter.
+Osaic Holdings Inc. raised its position in Dynex Capital by 15.1% during the 2nd quarter.
+Osaic Holdings Inc. now owns 41,220 shares of the real estate investment trust’s stock valued at $519,000 after purchasing an additional 5,401 shares during the last quarter.
+Nuveen Asset Management LLC lifted its stake in Dynex Capital by 64.1% in the second quarter.
+Nuveen Asset Management LLC now owns 168,859 shares of the real estate investment trust’s stock worth $2,126,000 after acquiring an additional 65,929 shares during the period.
+Alliancebernstein L.P. grew its position in shares of Dynex Capital by 37.3% in the 2nd quarter.
+Alliancebernstein L.P. now owns 56,973 shares of the real estate investment trust’s stock worth $717,000 after buying an additional 15,490 shares during the period.
+Finally, Wells Fargo & Company MN increased its holdings in shares of Dynex Capital by 41.0% during the second quarter.
+Wells Fargo & Company MN now owns 38,503 shares of the real estate investment trust’s stock valued at $485,000 after acquiring an additional 11,195 shares in the last quarter.
 Institutional investors own 46.12% of the company’s stock.

 About Dynex Capital